Going to The Taylor Swift Dublin Concert? Here’s 13 Things to Do in The City To Make a Vacation Out of It

 Ireland is one of those magical places that people are inexplicably drawn to.
-And next summer, Taylor Swift’s tour is stopping in Dublin for three nights in late June.
-If you’re a Swiftie and have always wanted to see the gorgeous greenery and dramatic coastlines, the culture, and friendly people, why not plan a trip for summer 2024?
-Here are all the fantastic things to do in Dublin Ireland, the country’s capital city if you’re lucky enough to score concert tickets and make a vacation out of it.
+If you’ve always wanted to see the gorgeous greenery and dramatic coastlines, the culture, and friendly people, why not plan a trip?
+Here are all the fantastic things to do in Dublin Ireland, the country’s capital city.

 13 Things to Do in Dublin Ireland